Title: | Refitting and Spatial Analysis in Archaeology |

 sel.layers |

-A numeric vector of length 2 with the name of the stratigraphic layer selected for extraction. |
+A numeric vector of length 2 with the name of the spatial unit selected for extraction. |

 size.mini |